Policies and Regulations

 2. Appointments are made by contacting the facility Director.

 3. The TRACS online reservation system should be used for scheduling by registered users, who have the relevant access privileges.

 4. Minimum reservation time on an electron microscope is 1 hour.
 There is no limit on the length of reservation.
 Electron microscopes and ancillary equipment cannot be used without advanced reservation.

 5. Use all equipment and services must be recorded in the online TRACS system.
 Starting time for each session is the booking time on the reservation system.

 6. Not recording a session within one hour of concluding the use is subject to $80 penalty charge per incident.

 CancelationCancelation of appointment less than 24 hours before the starting time is subject to penalty fee equivalent to 2 hours of the specific service rate.

 Training1.
-Training is scheduled by the facility manager upon user’s request placed through the TRACS system.
+Training is scheduled by the facility Director upon request placed through the TRACS system.
 Before training is scheduled faculty, students, post-docs or staff must be added as approved operators to an active TRACS account by the titular owner of the account or by a designated personnel from their department who has to place the request for their training through the online TRACS system.

 2. Training is provided on one-on-one basis.

-3. Users are granted access to operate the instruments after successfully passing the established checkout procedures.
+3. Users are granted access to operate the instruments after successfully passing the established training and checkout procedures.

 4. Users are expected to start using the resource(s) they have been trained on within one month after the training.
-If no effective use of the instrument(s) or resource(s) has been recorded within two months after training users are required to undergo a re-fresh training scheduled by the staff.
+If no effective use of the instrument(s) or resource(s) has been recorded within one month after training users are required to undergo a re-fresh training scheduled by the staff.

 Ancillary EquipmentUse of any ancillary equipment is limited to preparation and/or processing of EM specimens that will be characterized using exclusively CFAMM instrumentation.